Death comes for us all.

 The cool air inside felt refreshing after the heat outside.
 I glanced behind me and noticed Angela and my grandfather talking in front of the limo.

 When I turned back around to follow my grandma, I almost stumbled while I gaped at the vast entryway.
-After the front doors, I’d half expected an Arabian Nights theme.
+After the front doors, I half expected an Arabian Nights theme.
 The era in which this house was built must have been the Victorian.
-I remembered from one of my classes the importance of African and Arabian influences in the decorative arts during that time period.
+I remembered from one of my classes the importance of African and Arabian influences in the decorative arts during that era.

-The walls were lined in hardwood paneling.
-Inlaid marble covered the floor, disappearing under three closed doors, one in front of us and one on either side.
+The walls, lined in hardwood paneling, gave a stark contrast to the inlaid marble covering the floor and disappearing under three closed doors—one in front of us and one on either side.
 I wondered what could be behind the heavy arched wooden doors.

-I followed my grandmother’s lead and took my shoes off by what appeared to be a closet door.
-I tried not to think, as I climbed the stairs, that this was where my mother grew up.
+I followed my grandmother’s lead and climbed the stairs, trying not to think that this was where my mother grew up.
 Instead of picturing her as a little girl running up these same steps, I focused my attention on the handrail under my fingertips.
 It felt as smooth as glass.

 My OCD kicked in, and I counted my steps.
 By the time we reached the top, I was able to accompany my grandmother without a total mental breakdown.
 She took a right and continued down a long hallway, glancing back at me every so often as if I might disappear.
 Finally, she opened the last door on the right.

-To the left of the bed, a love seat and matching chair faced a wall unit with a flat-screen TV.
-A wooden coffee table sat in front of the love seat.
-Frosted glass French doors, with heavy curtains pulled to either side, stood closed on the left wall.
-I imagined a balcony just beyond the doors.
+To the left of the bed, a love seat and matching chair faced a wall unit holding a flat-screen TV with a wooden coffee table in between.
+Heavy curtains pulled to either side exposed Frosted glass French doors on the left wall.
+A shadow of a balcony could be seen just beyond the doors.

 My eyes traveled past the nightstand on the right side of the bed to where an open door jutted out.
-The right wall bore a lonely fireplace with a red marble mantel and a light stone front.
+The right wall bore a lonely fireplace with a red-hued marble mantel and a light stone front.
 On the wall to my right sat a rolltop desk that held a laptop computer.
-All of the furniture had the same intricately carved flame pattern.
+Every piece of furniture had the same intricately carved flame pattern.
 The room had a hadn’t-been-used-in-a-while smell.
 Not musty or even dusty, but like the dust had just been cleaned and the room hadn’t had a chance to be lived in yet.

 “If you want to redecorate, I can call our consultant.”
 My grandmother said this hesitantly.